-Greek customs date back to a time so distant that it is difficult to trace their origins.
-To discover the most amazing festivities of Greece, drop off your suitcases in Patras.
-In this place, a spectacular carnival takes place over several weeks between February and March.
-Various animations, parades and shows are given especially during the closing of the carnival.
-This will be an excellent opportunity to admire traditional costumes, theatre, dance and enjoy Greek music.
+Greek customs date back to a time so distant and hazy that it is difficult to trace their origins.
+To discover the most fascinating festivities of Greece, be sure to visit Patras.
+There, a spectacular carnival takes place over several weeks between February and March.
+Various animations, parades and shows await, especially during the closing of the carnival.
+It is an excellent opportunity to admire traditional costumes, theatre, dance and to revel in the local music.

-Other festivals such as the Koulouma, the feast of pure Monday, recall the attachment of Greece to the Orthodox religion.
-During this event, the Greeks meet around a merry picnic punctuated by music and the Tsamiko, a folk dance.
-But the kite throwing remains one of the activities marking this day.
-The Greeks find, in this action, a way of purifying themselves.
+Other festivals such as the Koulouma, the feast of pure Monday, remind us of the attachment of Greece to the Orthodox religion.
+During this event, the Greeks meet for a merry picnic punctuated by music and the Tsamiko, a folk dance.
+But perhaps the most iconic activity to mark the day is the kite parade.
+The Greeks find, in the simple act of flying these kites, a way of purifying themselves.

-Thus, when they cross the different places of the country, travellers will notice that many local inhabitants wear the traditional clothes of their region.
-In Crete, for example, the traditional costume of men consists mostly of the "vraka", which is large puffed trousers, a shirt, a waistcoat and a pair of boots to the knees.
-Women, meanwhile, rarely wear their traditional outfits on a daily basis, but rather on the occasion of the holidays.
-In general, their costumes are composed of loose blouses and long skirts adorned with beautiful embroideries.
+And so, when crossing the different parts of the country, travellers will spot many local inhabitants wearing the traditional clothes of their region.
+In Crete, for example, the traditional costume of men consists mostly of the "vraka", which are large puffy trousers, a shirt, a waistcoat and a pair of knee-high boots.
+Women, meanwhile, rarely wear their traditional outfits as part of their day-to-day, but rather save them for special occasions and holidays.
+In general, their costumes are composed of loose blouses and long skirts adorned with beautiful, embroidered patterns.

-Greece initially suggests that it is one of the oldest and most influential civilisations in the world.
-Several beautifully preserved sites still evoke its power and past wealth.
+Greece could never attempt to hide its status as one of the oldest and most influential civilisations in the world, blessed as it is by countless beautifully preserved sites continuing to echo its past power and wealth.

-The Acropolis of Athens alone traces the wonders of antiquity, the epoch when the Greek Empire reached its apogee.
-You will have the pleasure to photograph the famous Parthenon, the temple of Athena or the theatre of Dionysus.
-There are also lesser known monuments such as the Erechtheion or the Propylaea.
+The Acropolis of Athens is a shimmering wonder of antiquity, the epoch when the Greek Empire reached its apogee.
+Meanwhile, photo opportunities abound at the famous Parthenon, the temple of Athena and the theatre of Dionysus.
+There are also lesser-known but equally precious monuments to leave you in awe, such as the Erechtheion or the Propylaea.

-In other parts of Greece you can also visit the archaeological sites of Delphi, Delos, Mycenae and Olympia.
-Cities like Rhodes, Corfu or places like Mount Athos and the theatre of Epidaurus will surely arouse your curiosity.
+Beyond Athens you can also visit the archaeological sites of Delphi, Delos, Mycenae and Olympia.
+Cities like Rhodes, Corfu or places like Mount Athos and the theatre of Epidaurus will surely also capture your curiosity.

-The traditional Greek festivals are so numerous that you will surely have the chance to attend one of them, especially if you stay at least two weeks in a sumptuous rental villa.
-The most popular celebrations are the Fête du nom, baptisms, betrothal, weddings, Easter, but also the Apokriá or Apokries carnival.
+The Greek calendar is overflowing with festivals so numerous that anyone whose villa stay extends over two weeks will surely have the chance to attend one of them.
+The most popular celebrations are the Fête du nom, baptisms, engagements, weddings, Easter, but also the Apokriá, or Apokries, carnival.

 Usually, it takes place during the three weeks preceding the first day of Lent.
-The celebrations of the 25th of March, the day of Greek independence, as well as that of October 28th, commemorating the courage of the Greeks against the army of Mussolini, are also very interesting celebrations to attend.
+The celebrations of the 25th of March, the day of Greek independence, as well as that of October 28th, commemorating the courage of the Greeks against the army of Mussolini, are also fascinating celebrations not to be missed.